References are people who can discuss your work habits and history with potential employers.

-References are people who are familiar with some aspect of your life and are willing to share what they know with another person to derive a benefit for you.
-A reference also refers to the content of the information, insights, and experience that another person is willing to share about their relationship with you and their experiences of your work.
+References are people who are familiar with your work and willing to share what they know with potential employers.
+A reference also refers to the content of the information, insights, and experience that another person is willing to share about your work.

 Selecting references is challenging.
-You want to select people who are positive about you, articulate in their ability to talk about your contributions, and willing and available at short notice.
-Maintain positive references throughout your lifetime to ensure the accomplishment of your life missions.
+Choose people who are positive about you, articulate in their ability to talk about your contributions, and willing and available at short notice.

 Types of References

-Employment References: People who are familiar with, and can speak positively about your work.
+- Employment references: These are people who are familiar with and can speak positively about your work.
 The best employment references are your current and former bosses.
-Colleagues, customers, and other managers are also effective references.
+Colleagues, customers, and other managers can also be effective references.

-Professional References: People who are professional colleagues can serve as references.
-You may share a professional association membership or leadership position, have worked on a committee together, or organized and led the neighborhood condo association, as examples.
+- Professional references: People who are professional colleagues can also serve as references.
+You may share a professional association membership or leadership position, have worked on a committee together, or organized and led the neighborhood condo association.

-Personal References: People who know you and your personal life well.
+- Personal references: These are people who know you and your character well.
 Personal references are often friends, fellow volunteers in social situations, ministers or other clergy members, and colleagues who know you both personally and professionally.

-Written References: Written references are difficult to acquire and are quickly dated and inconsequential.
+Written references are difficult to acquire and are quickly out-of-date and inconsequential.
 Many employers refuse to provide written references for fear of eventual litigation.
-This is why so many organizations now refer requests for written references to their Human Resources offices; these offices usually provide employment verification and little more.
+This is why so many organizations now refer requests for written references to their human resources offices; these offices usually provide employment verification.

-Many employers ask their employees to refrain from writing references as well; written references have a short shelf life but many recipients use them well beyond the time frame their writer intended.
+Many employers ask their employees to refrain from writing references as well; written references have a short shelf life and many recipients use them well beyond the time frame their writer intended.

-Verbal References: Verbal references are informal and you might expect more cooperation from your current supervisor and other important references when a written reference is not required from them.
-Many people are willing to discuss your strengths if you have been an effective, contributing employee.
-They wish you well and hope that your next professional or career moves are successful.
+Verbal references are informal and less work for your references.
+Many people are willing to discuss your strengths if you've been an effective, contributing employee.
+If you left on good terms, former supervisors typically wish you well and hope that your next professional or career moves are successful.

 Always prepare your references in advance for a potential reference check.
+Contact them and let them know the position you're applying for and confirm they can serve as a positive reference.
 They can't help you if they don't know what you need.
-Especially in a job search, employers do check references more and more often.